fumianimax/SQUALIFULMINANTI/README.md

-# Welcome to XRPL Quiz!
+# :zap: Welcome to XRPL Quiz! :shark:
 A project of UniTN2 team at <b>IXH 25 - Italian XRPL Hackathon</b> at University of Roma3.

 ## Ready to learn about blockchain and XRP Ledger?

 * Play a daily quiz and compete with others to prove your knowledge!!